miguelCassimiro99/miguelCassimiro99/README.md

 ### Hi there 👋

-🙋‍♂️ Developer, UX Designer, player, cook and curious.
+🙋‍♂️ Developer, UX Designer, gamer, cook and curious.

 👔 Acting as a developer in a software house using tools like Nuxt.js and Laravel